|

 Much of this kind of talk is necessary.

-But there is other things that we say, maybe by complaining, maybe
+But there are other things that we say, maybe by complaining, maybe

 by gossiping, or maybe by becoming too involved in worldly discussions,